 Oracle Enterprise Content Management Suite requires that an application schema exists in the database before configuration of the application.
 You must run Repository Creation Utility (RCU) to create application schemas in the database.
-The following procedure describes to create schemas in Oracle Database.
+The following procedure describes how to create schemas.